Covenant Bible College: Roots

-CBC-Canada began in 1941 in Norquay, Saskatchewan under the name Covenant Bible Institution.
+CBC-Canada began in 1941 in Norquay, Saskatchewan, under the name Covenant Bible Institution.
 The idea of this institute/college would come out of the Canada Conference of the Evangelical Covenant Church.
 Originally it was a three-year course, but by 1957 it became a two-year course, and in 1962 CBI (Covenant Bible Institute) was condensed into a one-year program.
 During its first 50 years, CBI/CBC was led by Joel Peterson and Wendell Anderson.
 During that time, the class size would range anywhere from 25 to 45 students with the central focus being the equipping of young adults to serve the church as Biblically literate and spiritually formed lay persons.

 Prince Albert, Saskatchewan campus

-Covenant Bible College relocated to Prince Albert, Saskatchewan in 1944.
+Covenant Bible College relocated to Prince Albert, Saskatchewan, in 1944.
 It remained in Prince Albert until it moved to Strathmore in 1995.

 Strathmore, Alberta campus

-Strathmore, Alberta is located 30 minutes east of Calgary.
-With a population of about 9,500, offering students a small town atmosphere.
+Strathmore, Alberta, is located 30 minutes east of Calgary.
 The campus is situated on 5 acre of land.
 CBC-Canada offers students four dorms that house 22 students each.
-Each dorm contains single and double rooms, plenty of space to lounge about, a games room, laundry room, and kitchen.
+Each dorm contains single and double rooms, space to lounge about, a games room, laundry room, and kitchen.
 For easier access, the dorms are connected to the building for convenience during the winter months.
 The campus also has an administration building with classrooms, library, cafeteria and a full size gym with hardwood floor.